vhscom/after-dark/README.md

 - `privacytube` – It's YouTube.
 But without cookies and UI cruft.
 - `coub` - GIFs with sound.
 Think of it like YouTube for video loops.
-- `figure` - Similar to the Hugo built-in, but with [Intelligent Lazy Loading](#intelligent-lazy-loading), an adjusted caption title and smaller caption text.
+- `figure` - Similar to the Hugo built-in, but with [Lazy Loading](#lazy-loading), an adjusted caption title and smaller caption text.

 Also included are a number of shortcodes for [hackcss components](https://hackcss.egoist.moe/).
 These shortcodes function across After Dark [theme variants](#theme-variants) and were created as partials, enabling reuse in both your content as well as your [personalized layouts](#personalization):